Fall and Spring Semesters

 The library will be open for an extended time during peak times in the academic calendar, commonly this will be during midterm and final exam weeks.
 Students will be notified and signs will be posted in advance of any scheduled hour changes.

-Library Staff may be reached in person at the Reference or Circulation Desks in the library.
+Library staff may be reached in person at the Library Services Desk in the library.

 Lisa McCormick, MLS

 Technical Operations Coordinator (Koha Cataloging and Circulation, Physical Collections)